Abstractions

 Making decisions you don't need to make at all.
 For example, thinking about unlikely future scenarios.Creating Problems

 Analysis is a process of breaking things down to their component parts.
-It is a basic thought process that can be helpful but also risks making decisions needlessly complex.Big Thinking
+This is a basic thought process that can be helpful but also risks making decisions needlessly complex.Big Thinking

 Creating gigantic solutions to solve small problems.Fear of Failure